Grasseh/grasseh.com/resources/blog/entries/19-My_first_campaign_as_a_Dungeon_Master.md

 As a Dungeon Master, your goal is to make sure every player is enjoying himself.
 Don't take this as giving them all they want, though.
 A challenge is way more enjoyable than having everything given to you, as overcoming the challenge provides way greater feelings!

+Edits :

+[1] -- Actually is called World of Darkness